Why Office 365 Users Are Moving Away from Relying on Default Email Protection Alone

 Fortify Office 365 Email with Critical Additional Layers of Proactive Security

-Modern threats must be addressed with a defense-in-depth approach - no piece of antivirus software or spam filter alone is sufficient in detecting today’s advanced attacks such as spear phishing, fileless malware and zero-day exploits.
-Protecting against modern threats is a task that demands multiple layers of AI- and OSINT-powered defenses including malicious URL protection, email authentication protocols and impersonation analysis.
-These features must be designed to work harmoniously both with each other and with EOP’s existing protection to safeguard businesses’ users and critical data in Office 365.
+Modern threats must be addressed with a defense-in-depth approach - no piece of antivirus software or spam filter alone is sufficient in detecting today’s advanced attacks.
+Protecting against modern threats is a task that demands multiple layers of AI- and OSINT-powered security features designed to work harmoniously both with each other and with EOP’s existing protection to safeguard businesses’ users and critical data in Office 365.
 These critical additional layers of security should be able to provide real-time cybersecurity business insights that can be leveraged to improve decision-making and enforcement of company security policies.

 In addition to ensuring that you have fortified Office 365 email with layered supplementary cloud email defenses, other tips for safeguarding your data and remaining secure and productive in Office 365 include: